TedHusted/awake/awake.md/awake.md

 Phoebe: What of the wireless electrical network?

-Idisi: The military synthentic agents need a wired electrical connection.
+Idisi: The military synthetic agents need a wired electrical connection.
 The Terran wireless grid does not meet their power needs.
 But, yes, we can also use the Terran wireless power grid to connect.
 Their wireless grid is weaker than ours.
 But it is enough for their mobile devices.

 Crius: The proposal described the uplift process in great detail.
 But will the Terran governments consent?